apermo/apermo-adminbar/README.md

 1. Upload the plugin files to the `/wp-content/plugins/apermo-adminbar` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the 'Apermo AdminBar' plugin through the 'Plugins' menu in WordPress
 3. Open Settings -> Apermo AdminBar to set up the links and colors (currently you have to repeat this on all sites)

+== Screenshots ==

+1. The basic idea of the plugin, 3 instances of a website, with 3 distinct color schemes and quicklinks between the instances.
+2. The Adminbar on the frontend, showing the info panel on the right and the watermark for a draft post.
+The info panel can be hidden with a click.
+And there are keyboard shortcuts to hide the whole adminbar and the watermark to see what the site looks like for a regular user.
+3. The settings page, with the options for the first of the 3 default stages.
+4. The import and export function on the settings page.
+5. The settings page when the settings are set using the filter `add_filter( 'apermo-adminbar-sites', 'sites_filter' );`

 ## Frequently Asked Questions ##